stuerp/foo_midi/docs/README.md

 #### Disable bank changes

-Enabling this setting will remove all Control Change bank change messages from the MIDI stream. (`CC 0` and `CC 32`)
+Enabling this setting will remove all Control Change bank selection messages from the MIDI stream. (`CC 0` and `CC 32`)

+---

 ### FM Synthesis